micosmogames/toolbox/aframe/md/misound.md

 1. The *misound* component is integrated with the *mipool* component which will issue *pool-add*, *pool-remove* and *pool-return* events, listening for *pool-return* events and on firing will stop this *misound* component instance.
 This provides an alternative method for handling the state of pooled components where the paused state within a pool is handled differently to the paused state within the application.
 2. The *sound-ended* event is now emitted whenever the sound goes from a playing/paused state to a stopped state.
 The event *detail* includes a *reason* property that will contain a string of either *end* or *stop*. *stop* indicates that the sound has been manually stopped by a call to the *stopSound* method.
+3. The *fadeIn* effect takes precedence over *fadeOut* if both are specified.
+If the *misound* configuration also includes a *repeat* then the *fadeIn* effect will apply to the first occurence and *fadeOut* to the last.

 ## LICENSE